To understand how you, your team, or your company are doing on their goals, you’ll want to use Leapsome’s goal analytics.

 1) The List Overview: The list view shows the overall progress and status of goals at the top.
 All the goals, including their status and progress, are listed below.
 Any goal that is being drafted as a part of the goal drafting phase will show ‘Draft‘ status to indicate that the goal is yet to be published.

-- Interpreting Updates: Ideally, you want employees to continuously update results - and stay on track.
-So the green line should be on or above the projected line.
-The incline of the green line shows you the amount of progress.
-Suppose you notice that the green line has no incline and consistently stays below the grey projected line.
+- Ideally, you want employees to continuously update results - and stay on track.
+The trend lines would have data points to compare the progression.
+The incline of the line shows you the amount of progress.
+Suppose you notice that the graph line has no incline and consistently stays on the same height.
 In that case, you might want to start implementing Goal Progress Check-in meetings once a month, where everyone has the opportunity to update their goals.

 - Annual Goals: If you are filtering only to see Annual goals, you want to use this view to see how steadily you are progressing, which months were more productive, or if you’re close to your goal, given your proximity to the end of the year.